Ingrid Croce: Publications

 In 1996, Ingrid wrote Thyme in a Bottle, an autobiographical cookbook with memories and recipes from Croce's Restaurant.
 When the book sold out, guests to her restaurant and website were encouraging, and Ingrid re-issued the book in 1998 through her own publishing company, Avalanche Records and Books.

-In 2003, 30 years after Jim Croce's death, Ingrid and A. J. Croce released the DVD Have You Heard Jim Croce Live, with an album of the same name, in addition to the albums Jim Croce, Home Recordings, Americana, and Facets (Jim Croce's first album from 1966).
-KPBS broadcast the documentary The Legacy of Jim Croce, which featured commentary by Ingrid and A. J., and included segments from the DVD.
+In 2003, 30 years after Jim Croce's death, Ingrid and A.J.
+Croce released the DVD Have You Heard Jim Croce Live, with an album of the same name, in addition to the albums Jim Croce, Home Recordings, Americana, and Facets (Jim Croce's first album from 1966).
+KPBS broadcast the documentary The Legacy of Jim Croce, which featured commentary by Ingrid and A.J., and included segments from the DVD.

-In 2004, Ingrid published Time in a Bottle, a photographic memoir of Jim Croce's songs, accompanying lyrics, and her favorite photos, compiled in collaboration with her husband, Jim Rock, and Deborah Ogburn.
+In 2004, Ingrid published Thyme in a Bottle, a photographic memoir of Jim Croce's songs, accompanying lyrics, and her favorite photos, compiled in collaboration with her husband, Jim Rock, and Deborah Ogburn.